 Kanata is the new home of the Ruddy Shenkman Hospice.
 The unfortunate fact about hospices is that no one knows much about them until they have the use for one.
 I must admit to supporting this fact myself.
 In 1991 a good friend of mine was diagnosed with cancer at the age of 37.
 My introduction to hospices and palliative care occurred soon after, and as a direct result of her tragic diagnosis.

 My friend Suzanne and I had many things in common; we worked together as laboratory technologists in a local hospital, we both lived in Kanata just a few blocks apart from each other, both had three children very similar in ages and both grew up in the small town of Cornwall, Ontario.
 Although her first “tumor”, discovered in her abdomen shortly after her return to work from her third maternity leave, was diagnosed as benign, a malignant tumor was found in her spine a few years later.
-At this point she was given a mere six months to live, but through sheer determination, strength and courage, she lived six more years.
+At this point, she was given a mere six months to live.
+Through sheer determination, strength, and courage, she lived six more years.

 The recent arrival of the Ruddy Shenkman Hospice in Kanata, located just a few blocks from my home (and Suzanne’s) has stirred up my thoughts about hospices and what they offer.
 Since I have recently retired from my hospital job and started a landscaping company GARDENS4U I felt it appropriate and fitting to contact the Hospice to offer my services as a volunteer gardener for their new location in Kanata.